zhouzi/linkhunter/README.md

 * [x] Improved regular expressions to avoid matching trailing punctuation marks and wrappers.
 Meaning it's now able to match:
     * `site.com` in `(site.com)`, `site.com.`, `site.com...`, `site.com!`, and so on.
 Works for urls with a protocol or not and emails.
 * [ ] Add more filters to the angular module.
+* [ ] Update regexp to match `http://` urls, no matter what's preceding it.
+By doing so, it should be able to match `"http://site.com"` in `"What?http://site.com"`.

 ### 3.0.2 - 2015-07-07